oroinc/documentation/user/concept-guides/localization/index.rst

 Storefront Localization and Translation
 =======================================

-In the Oro application, you can provide the translation for all the content elements of your storefront (e.g. product names, descriptions, catalog titles, SEO attributes, and product attribute labels, etc.).
+In the Oro application, you can provide the translation for all the content elements of your storefront (e.g., product names, descriptions, catalog titles, SEO attributes, and product attribute labels, etc.).

+The storefront localization process as well as the back-office one follows the logic described in the :ref:`Localization <sys--config--sysconfig--general-setup--localization>` section.

 Learn more in the following topics: